 About the network

-The Nordic Smart City Network is a collaboration project between five countries, five capitals, and fourteen cities with a common goal: to explore the Nordic way to create livable and sustainable cities.
+The Nordic Smart City Network is a collaboration project between five countries, five capitals, and twenty cities with a common goal: to explore the Nordic way to create livable and sustainable cities.

 People and flows